SNARKChain: Proof-of-Useful-Work Blockchain Consensus with General-Purpose SNARK Marketplace: Discussion

-\paragraph{\textbf{Puzzle Condition Analysis.}} In \autoref{sec:pow-conditions}, we outlined the essential conditions for a secure and effective PoW protocol.
-The following discusses how our proposed protocol addresses each of these requirements: \begin{compactitem} \item[$\bullet$] \textbf{Asymmetry}: SNARK proof generation and verification time fits very well into this condition.
-The verification time is in the order of milliseconds and is constant to the complexity of the related circuit (see \autoref{sec:time-to-generate}).
+In \autoref{sec:pow-conditions}, we outlined the essential conditions for a secure and effective PoW protocol.
+The following discusses how our proposed protocol addresses each of these requirements: \begin{itemize} \item[$\bullet$] \textbf{Asymmetry}: SNARK proof generation and verification time fits very well into this condition.
+The verification time is in the order of milliseconds and is constant with respect to the complexity of the related circuit (see \autoref{sec:time-to-generate}).

 \item[$\bullet$] \textbf{Granularity and Parametrization}: Target difficulty can be adjusted to control the expected block time, allowing for fine-grained tuning of the block production rate.